ethansilvas/basic-git-branching/README.md

 4. With VSCode as your editor, retry the rebase with `git rebase main`.

 5. Here, you can see what I was mentioning at the start of this section.
 You can view the files that have merge conflicts in the "Source Control" tab on the left bar of VSCode.
 However, when you open them to see the conflicts you will see how impossible it is to try to resolve them this way (the normal way).
-This is what nbdime is for:
+This is what nbdime is for.

 (You can start at step 6 if you have VSCode set to your git editor)<br>